gradle/gradle/design-docs/managed-model.md

 - Add support for missing boxed types to `ManagedProxyClassGenerator`
 - Add support for primitive types to `ManagedProxyClassGenerator`.
 Handle case where state returns null by setting a default value.
 - Make sure `org.gradle.api.reporting.model.internal.ModelNodeRenderer.maybePrintValue` handles primitive types in a human readable form

+#### Backlog

+- Values for properties with primitive and other scalar types do not show up in model report unless they have been set

 ### Support `is` style getters for managed properties of type boolean